SeWiede/go2async/README.md

 # go2async
+The executable of this project generates vhdl code of an asynchronous circuit derived from a go function.

 This project is in its very early stages and underwent few practical tests.
-The executable of this project generates vhdl code of an asynchronous circuit derived from a go function.

 # Usage
-main go file is in cmd/
+Main go file is in cmd/

-to generate an async circuit run: go run go2async.go <generate|gen|g> <go file> [outfile]
+To generate an async circuit run: go run go2async.go <generate|gen|g> <go file> [outfile]

 A go file with only a package name and a function is accepted.
 The function has to contain at least one parameter, one statement and a return statement at the end.
 There are some examples in goexamples/